AMD Is Releasing Spectre Firmware Updates To Fix CPU Vulnerabilities - Slashdot

 Nice spin there Intel (Score:5, Insightful)

-Re:Nice spin there Intel (Score:4, Informative)
+Re:Nice spin there Intel (Score:5, Informative)

 AMD never said there was a near zero risk for Spectre.